 The world is facing increased water stress, driven by population and economic growth, land use changes, increased climate variability and change, and declining groundwater supplies and water quality.

 Water is at the center of economic and social development: it is vital to maintain health, grow food, manage the environment, and create jobs.
 Water impacts whether poor girls are educated and whether poor villages can withstand flood or drought.

 But mismanagement of this basic element of life has led to millions of deaths and billions of dollars in lost economic growth potential annually, severely constraining countries’ development potential.

 Today, 2.5 billion people remain without basic sanitation.
 Poor sanitation impacts health, education, the environment, and industries such as tourism.
 It means that girls are more likely to drop out of school or fall victim to attacks while seeking privacy.
 At least 760 million people lack access to safe drinking water.
 This causes 4,000 child deaths and up to 7% of GDP in economic losses in some countries every year.

 The global population is growing fast.
 Analysis suggests that with current practices, the world will face a 40% global shortfall between forecast demand and available supply of water by 2030.

 More than half of the world’s population now lives in urban areas.
 And the number is growing fast.
-For cities where there is already not enough safe drinking water, how will they cope with the increase in demand?
+How will cities where safe drinking water is already scarce cope with increased demand?

 Currently, 2 billion people live in countries with absolute water scarcity and the number is expected to rise to 4.6 billion by 2080.